iNPUTmice/SecureConversation/README.md

 GitHub.
 Please take some time to browse through the issues to see if someone else already suggested it.
 Be assured that I read each and every ticket.
 If I like it I will leave it open until it's implemented.
 If I don't like it I will close it (usually with a short comment).
-If I don't comment on an feature request that's probably a good sign because this means I agree with you.
+If I don't comment on a feature request that's probably a good sign because this means I agree with you.
-Commenting with +1 on either open or closed issues won't change my mind, nor will it accelerate the development.
+Commenting with +1 on either open or closed issues won't change my mind, nor will it accelerate the development?

 #### You closed my feature request but I want it really really badly

 Just write it yourself and send me a pull request.
-If I like it I will happily merge it if I don't at least you and like minded people get to enjoy it.
+If I like it I will happily merge it if I don't at least you and like-minded people get to enjoy it.

 #### I need a feature and I need it now!